zeek/zeek/script-reference/statements.rst

             ++x;
         }

-    Note that there are other places in the Bro scripting language that use braces, but that do not indicate the presence of a compound statement (these are noted in the documentation).
+    Note that there are other places in the Zeek scripting language that use braces, but that do not indicate the presence of a compound statement (these are noted in the documentation).